 1. Paper Plate Flowers

 Create a bouquet of roses – all you need are some paper plates!
-This one might require some adult supervision as it also involves scissors and a stapler.
+This free craft for kids might require some adult supervision as it also involves scissors and a stapler.

 2. Upcycle Old Toys